psugihara/FreeChat/README.md

   - [ ] make it not crash on super long chats by limiting the context passed to llm
   - [x] new conversation should focus textarea
   - [ ] toast notif for errors https://github.com/sanzaru/SimpleToast
+  - [x] interrupt llama
+  - [ ] llama should pause for a moment before responding if text hasn't generated

 - [ ] Try any llama.cpp compatible model
   - [x] configure model in Settings